 Nightlife and Entertainment in Fairfax

 The annual Fairfax Brewfest occurs in March, features over 20 local breweries and is held at the Fairfax Pavilion.
 The seasonal Farmer's Market occurs each Wednesday evening beginning in May and runs through October.
 The Farmer's Market is located in Fairfax's Bolinas Park which is a gathering place for the entire community.
 The annual Fairfax Festival is held in Bolinas Park and Peri Park.
 You can enjoy local musicians performing on three stages, shop for crafts in Bolinas Park, and for treasures at the Peri Park flea market.
 Enjoy wine tasting and fresh, wholesome food throughout the Fairfax Festival, entertain the kids in the expanded children's area, and explore the social and environmental issues at the ever growing Ecofest.
-In August there's the Streets for People festival.
-One block of Bolinas Avenue is closed to traffic so there is a safe place for people.
-Join local retailers, artists, and musicians for this family friendly festival.
-The annual October Halloween Parade is held in downtown Fairfax, and is sponsored by the Fairfax Chamber of Commerce.
+Biketoberfest takes place in October and features beer tasting, bikes, live music and family activities.
+Also in October is the annual Halloween Parade, held in downtown Fairfax and sponsored by the Fairfax Chamber of Commerce.
 The parade is open to all and begins at the Fairfax Theatre on Broadway, then heads to Bolinas Avenue and over to the Haunted Grove in Bolinas Park.
 Shop owners pass out treats and the Chamber hands out neon glow necklaces.
 Please visit this page's Quick Links for more information.

 Shopping in Fairfax

-Fairfax has fabulous shopping with over 30 independent shops and bookstores.
-To name just a few: everyone's favorite is the Beach House which features eclectic treasures of new housewares, clothing, and gifts, plus reclaimed and re-purposed furniture, art, and clothing; visit Culture Shock, an international ethnic clothing and gift boutique; try Elsewhere Gallery for original art and crafts featuring local artists; Butterfly Tots to Tweens which specializes in vintage and used baby apparel and accessories; and the Fairfax Cyclery satisfies all of your bicycling needs.
+Fairfax has fabulous shopping with over 30 independent shops, boutiques, and bookstores.
 For organic groceries visit the Good Earth, an independent local grocer, founded in 1969 in Fairfax and offering the very best quality and most organic food.
 Please visit this page's Quick Links for more information.

 - Market Trends in